nklayman/vue-cli-plugin-electron-builder/docs/guide/configuration.md

 ## Webpack configuration

-Your regular config is used for bundling the renderer process (your app).
-To modify the webpack config for the electron main process only, use the `chainWebpackMainProcess` function under vue-cli-plugin-electron-builder's plugin options in `vue.config.js`.
-Use `chainWebpackRendererProcess` customize your app's webpack config for Electron builds only.
+Your regular config is extended and used for bundling the renderer process (your app).
+To modify your webpack config for Electron builds only, use the `chainWebpackRendererProcess` function.
+To modify the webpack config for the [Electron main process](https://electronjs.org/docs/tutorial/application-architecture#main-and-renderer-processes) only, use the `chainWebpackMainProcess` function under VCP Electron Builder's plugin options in `vue.config.js`.
 To learn more about webpack chaining, see [webpack-chain](https://github.com/mozilla-neutrino/webpack-chain).
-The function should take a config argument, modify it through webpack-chain, and then return it.
+These functions work similarly to the [`chainWebpack`](https://cli.vuejs.org/config/#chainwebpack) option provided by Vue CLI.

 **Note: Do NOT change the webpack output directory for the main process!
 See changing output directory below for more info.
 To change the entry point for the main process, use the `mainProcessFile` key, DO NOT modify it in through chaining.**